olovm/cora-eclipse/readme.md

  1. Browse for setup files for eclipse, /home/yourUserName/workspace/cora-eclipse/oomph/EclipseForCora.setup (use the plussign to add)
  2. Java 17+ VM, set it to: /usr/lib/jvm/**java-17-openjdk**
+ 3. Use release 202206 (there are some problems with the other ones)

  next step